-Viktorsha Uliyanova is a multidisciplinary artist and educator working with alternative photographic processes, installation, video, and fiber art.
-Her work explores themes of loss, intergenerational trauma, and cultural identity narrated through the prism of memory.
+Viktorsha Uliyanova is a multidisciplinary artist and educator working with alternative photography, installation, video, and fiber art.
+Her work explores impermanence, the notions of home,and cultural identity narrated through the prism of memory.
 Uliyanova’s practice is informed by her upbringing in the Soviet Union, political repression, and the immigrant experience.
 In her research, Uliyanova explores neglected and overlooked histories, often using archives as a catalyst for her work.
-She received her BA in English from Hunter College and an MFA in Photography at State University of New York at New Paltz.
+She received her BA in English from Hunter College and an MFA in Photography and Related Media at State University of New York at New Paltz.

 CV and resumé available upon request.